Dear Parent Who Adopted Long Ago: your child has contacted our agency for information.

 Please review the following statements and assess which likely apply:

-_____ Your child is underage and was thus advised that they need to ask you to participate in their efforts to obtain more information and/or reconnect with birthfamily
+_____ Your child is underage so we advised them that they need to ask you to participate in their efforts to obtain more information and/or reconnect with birthfamily

 _____ Your child is over eighteen and was encouraged to involve you in their pursuit here, but was also invited to submit a formal request for our assistance in obtaining more info and/or helping them reconnect with their birthfamily, as your consent is not required at this age